 “This reduces the time and effort required for a customer to refer new business, and you own your company’s messaging,” Buchbinder said.

 The best way to refine and improve your referral strategy?
 Keep track of what works and what doesn’t.

-If you’re logging your referral requests and keeping track of who’s referred whom — which you should be — looking at the bigger picture is easy.
+If you’re logging your customer referral requests and keeping track of who’s referred whom, which you should be, looking at the bigger picture is easy.

-Go to the Statistics section of your dashboard, and look at the number of referral requests you made versus how many you added.
+Go to the Statistics section of your dashboard and look at the metrics for referral requests you made versus how many you added.
 If those numbers aren’t close, ask yourself how you can further integrate customer referrals into your sales strategy.

 Start or continue the conversation with like-minded sales and marketing professionals on our Community.Join our Community

 eSignatures are usually legal and enforceable in court.
 Find out more about the legality of eSignatures in countries and regions including the United States, Brazil, the UK and the EU.